carla-recourse/CARLA/docs/source/examples.rst

 To get a better insight of how to use CARLA for the different purposes, we will provide here some short example implementations.

+We also have Tutorial notebooks available, which can be found under contents.

 To benchmark an arbitrary recourse method, we provide an example implementation based on :ref:`quick`, in the section :ref:`ex_bench`